-King In The North
+King in the North

 From A Wiki of Ice and Fire

-The last King in the North was Torrhen Stark, who bent the knee to Aegon the conqueror, during the War of Conquest thus making the north part of the Seven Kingdoms controlled by the Iron Throne.
+House Stark traces their descent from Bran the Builder who is said to have lived in the Age of Heroes.
+The last King in the North was Torrhen Stark, who bent the knee to Aegon the Conqueror during the War of Conquest, thus making the North part of the Seven Kingdoms controlled by the Iron Throne.

 Known Kings in the North